yh-sh/cs229-2018/README.md

 # About

 Some of these solutions are learned from web.
-They can not be exactly right, but hope they help.
+They may not be definitely right.